eletaunt/help-menu/README.md

 * [CodeShare](http://codeshare.io/yY68N) - For code
 * [Google Slide](https://docs.google.com/presentation/d/1vn_FBWc3WaTStfs7Aj41D0ZsQemE-G5B8xW2dnbY984/edit?usp=sharing) - For presentation

-## Basic OCR App

-Here is a [basic OCR app](https://drive.google.com/file/d/0Bwf1H0Z5oTjqd3BCczdHTmd5b2c/view?usp=sharing), that allows you to take a picture and it will return the text to you.
-This was created by using the resources below.
-Unfortunately, the OCR does not seem to work properly, as the returned letters are very inaccurate.

 ## Libraries and other things

 * [Tesserect](https://code.google.com/p/tesseract-ocr/) - An OCR library